zikula/core/README.md

 Zikula Core - Application Framework
 ===================================

-Zikula Core is an Application Framework which extends 3.x and includes technologies fostering a dynamic modular development paradigm and Twig-based theming system which allows for rapid website and application development.
+Zikula Core is an Application Framework which extends Symfony 3.x and includes technologies fostering a dynamic modular development paradigm and Twig-based theming system which allows for rapid website and application development.
 See the [Features](https://github.com/zikula/core/blob/master/src/docs/FEATURES.md) document for more information.